Effectiveness for the Dual Ramsey Theorem: Reverse math and Borel codes

-If $B$ is a trivial Borel code, then an evaluation map for $B$ at $p$ is independent of $p$, so we can refer to an evaluation map $f$ for $B$.
-Below, we show the statement ``every trivial Borel code has an evaluation map'' implies $\ACA$ over $\RCA$.
-We prove a form of effective transfinite recursion in $\ACA$ and use this recursion method to show ``every trivial Borel code has an evaluation map'' implies $\mathsf{ATR}_0$.
-The main ideas in the effective transfinite recursion are similar to those in Section 7.7 of Ash and Knight \cite{AK}.
-Since ``for every Borel code $B$, there is a $p$ such that $p \in B$ or $p \not \in B$'' implies ``every trivial Borel code has an evaluation map'' these results show (2) implies (1) in Theorem \ref{ATRequiv}.
+In fact, the implication from (2) to (1) can be witnessed using only \emph{trivial} Borel codes, which we define as follows. \begin{defn}[$\RCA$] A Borel code $(B,\varphi)$ for a subset of $(\omega)^k$ is \emph{trivial} if every leaf is labeled with either $\emptyset$ or $(\omega)^k$. \end{defn} If $B$ is a trivial Borel code, then an evaluation map for $B$ at $p$ is independent of $p$, so we can refer to an evaluation map $f$ for $B$.
 Because we work with trivial Borel codes, the underlying topological space does not matter as long as Borel codes are defined in a manner similar to Definitions \ref{defn:borel} and \ref{defn:eval}.
 For example, Theorem \ref{ATRequiv} holds for Borel codes of subsets of $2^{\omega}$ or $\omega^{\omega}$ as defined in Simpson \cite{sosa}.
+(The fact that the leaves are labeled in Definition \ref{defn:borel} does not affect any of the arguments in this section.)

+The main ideas in the proof that (2) implies (1) use effective transfinite recursion and are similar to those in Section 7.7 of Ash and Knight \cite{AK}.

 \begin{prop}[$\RCA$] The statement ``every trivial Borel code has an evaluation map'' implies $\ACA$. \end{prop}